Photo credit: Diana Moschitz

 F.C.
 Malby has travelled widely, teaching English in the Czech Republic, in Badjao communities in the Philippines and in London.
 She is passionate about education and graduated with a first class joint honours degree in Geography and Education.
 She has also worked as a portrait and landscape photographer.

 F.C.
-Malby’s second novel, Dead Drop (Linen Press, Oct 2022), described as a ‘fast-paced, intelligent thriller,’ it takes you on a journey through Vienna’s art underworld.
+Malby’s second novel, Dead Drop (Linen Press, Oct 2022), described as a ‘fast-paced, intelligent thriller,’ takes you on a journey through Vienna’s art underworld.
 Her debut novel, Take Me to the Castle (2012), won The People’s Book Awards (2013).
-She has been a reader for Reflex Press and her short fiction was nominated for Non-Poetry Publication of the Year in the Spillwords Press 2021 Awards.
+She has been a reader for Reflex Press and will be reading for Five Minutes Literary Magazine in 2024.

 Her debut short story collection, My Brother Was a Kangaroo (2015), includes award-winning stories, many of which have been published in literary magazines and journals worldwide.
 She is a contributor to several anthologies, including In Defence of Pseudoscience: Reflex Fiction Volume Five (Reflex Press, July 2022), with a story longlisted in the Reflex Press Quarterly International Flash Competition, as well as Unthology 8 (Unthank Books, 2016), and Hearing Voices: The Litro Anthology of New Fiction (Kingston University Press, 2015), alongside Pulitzer prize winner, Anthony Doerr.
 It has been described as containing, ‘some of the most exciting and unique new voices to have appeared in modern fiction over the last few years.’